Logical Characterizations of Fuzzy Bisimulations in Fuzzy Modal Logics over Residuated Lattices: Introduction

 Note that the results on fuzzy bisimulations of all the works~\cite{ai/FanL14,Fan15,FSS2020} are formulated and proved only for fuzzy structures over the lattice $[0,1]$ using the G\"odel semantics.
 The results of~\cite{EleftheriouKN12} concern only modal logics over Heyting algebras of truth values.
 Such algebras are residuated lattices that use $\fand = \land$, and therefore, are closely related to the G\"odel semantics.
 There was the lack of logical characterizations of fuzzy bisimulations between fuzzy graph-based structures over a general residuated lattice, as well as over the residuated lattice $[0,1]$ with the {\L}ukasiewicz or product t-norm.

 In this article, we provide and prove logical characterizations of fuzzy bisimulations in fuzzy modal logics over general residuated lattices.
 The considered logics are the fuzzy propositional dynamic logic and its fragments.
 Our logical characterizations concern invariance of formulas under fuzzy bisimulations and the Hennessy-Milner property of fuzzy bisimulations.
-Our results are significant from the theoretical point of view, as they solve an open and interesting problem.
-They would also have an impact on practical applications, e.g.\ for studying logical similarity of individuals and concept learning in fuzzy description logics, as they can be reformulated for other fuzzy structures such as fuzzy interpretations in description logics and fuzzy label transition systems, and moreover, residuated lattices cover the lattice $[0,1]$ with any t-norm, including the product and {\L}ukasiewicz t-norms.
+Our results are significant from the theoretical point of view, as they solve the problem stated in the last sentence of the above paragraph.
+They would also have an impact on practical applications, e.g.\ for studying logical similarity of individuals and concept learning in fuzzy description logics, as they can be reformulated for other fuzzy structures such as fuzzy interpretations in description logics and fuzzy labeled transition systems, and moreover, residuated lattices cover the lattice $[0,1]$ with any t-norm, including the product and {\L}ukasiewicz t-norms.

 The rest of this article is structured as follows.
 Section~\ref{section: prel} contains preliminaries for this work.
 In Section~\ref{section: fbir}, we define fuzzy bisimulations between fuzzy Kripke models and provide some of their basic properties.
 Sections~\ref{section: ir} and~\ref{sec: HM-prop} contain our results on invariance of formulas under fuzzy bisimulations and the Hennessy-Milner property of fuzzy bisimulations, respectively.
 Section~\ref{sec: rw} contains a discussion on related work.
 Conclusions are given in Section~\ref{sec: conc}.
 The work also contains two appendices: the first one is the proof of a lemma, whereas the second one is a discussion on the relationship with fuzzy bisimulations between fuzzy automata~\cite{CiricIDB12}.